kiranbakale/AMI-Readme/docs/environment_quick_start_guide.md

 Let's go through the steps for each.

+Config is recommended to be placed in a new folder named after the environment under the `gitlab-environment-toolkit/terraform/environments` folder, e.g. `gitlab-environment-toolkit/terraform/environments/<ENV_NAME>`.

-:information_source:&nbsp; _For the purposes of this guide we're running the Toolkit natively from source where the modules are all available on disk.
-Config is setup in the **`gitlab-environment-toolkit/terraform/environments/gitlab-10k`** folder_.
+:information_source:&nbsp; For the purposes of this guide we're running the Toolkit natively from source where the modules are all available on disk.

 ### 2a.
 Installing Terraform with `asdf`

 First we need to install Terraform.
-For the Toolkit we recommend Terraform `v1.1.0` and higher.
-Also note that Terraform generally works best when all users for an environment are using the same major version due to its State.

-We recommend to install Terraform via [`asdf`](https://asdf-vm.com/#/) to allow for easy switching between Terraform versions as follows (using `v1.1.0` as an example):
+To easily switch between Terraform versions we recommend to install via [`asdf`](https://asdf-vm.com/#/) as follows:

 1. Install `asdf` as per its [documentation](https://asdf-vm.com/#/core-manage-asdf?id=install)
 1. Add the Terraform asdf plugin - `asdf plugin add terraform`